Grenada CBDC Tracker

 N/A

-The Eastern Caribbean Central Bank launched its CBDC, referred to as DCash, in 2021.
+Previously, the Eastern Caribbean Central Bank launched a CBDC, referred to as DCash, in 2021.
 In 2023, Eastern Caribbean Central Bank governor Timothy Antoine said, “DCash is now in all eight member countries.
 With the onboarding of our marketing partner and exciting campaigns ahead, we expect DCash to become a household name in our Currency Union.”

 Grenada is generally rated favorably in terms of its treatment of human rights and civil liberties, but there are concerns present, nonetheless.
 Before diving into that risk, however, it must be said that the ability to abuse a CBDC directly is debatable because the CBDC used in Antigua and Barbuda is provided by the Eastern Caribbean Central Bank—representing the Eastern Caribbean Currency Union.